tomcam/guten1.github.io/docs/theme-tutorial-01.md

 ### Create a subdirectory under `/themes` using your new theme name

-* Create a directory for your customer them in the `/themes` directory and move into it.
+* Create a directory for your custom theme in the `/themes` directory and move into it.

 ```
 # Whereever you see starter, replace it with the